alphagov/tech-docs-gem/README.md

 bundle exec rake spec
 ```

-To test a specific file use Rake's `SPEC` variable and set it to your filepath or directory.
+To test a specific file, use Rake's `SPEC` variable and set it to your filepath or directory.
 For example `bundle exec rake spec SPEC=spec/govuk_tech_docs/meta_tags_spec.rb`

 ### JavaScript tests